 TIP 4 | Find a Way to Plan Weekly That Works Best For You

 Weekly planning was always a Sunday thing for me when I had to plan on my own.
 Once I had a team of teachers to work with, we planned together every Wednesday morning during our PLT and sometimes during our prep period.
 I preferred to handwrite my plans, so I used printed weekly planning pages.

 If I were to go back into the classroom now, I’d probably use Google Slides™ to plan digitally because these days, I seem to misplace everything.
 (Mom brain.)

 If you’re anything like me, you want one place to keep things.
 The simpler, the better.
-I started creating my own teacher planner in 2012 because I wasn’t a fan of spending $50+ for a planner that was beautiful but not being fully utilized for the cost.
+I started creating my own teacher planner in 2012 because I wasn’t a fan of spending $50+ for a beautiful planner that I could not fully utilize for the cost.

 I love customizing all the pages, like adding my subjects or schedule times on the weekly planning pages before printing.
-Being able to add extras like emergency plans, student ID numbers, and transportation lists was a huge bonus, too!
+Adding extras like emergency plans, student ID numbers, and transportation lists was a huge bonus, too!